jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 # Homebridge plugin for HomeWizard Energy Socket

-This Homebridge plugin exposes your [HomeWizard Energy Sockets](https://www.homewizard.com/shop/wi-fi-energy-socket/) to Apple HomeKit.
+This verified Homebridge plugin exposes your [HomeWizard Energy Sockets](https://www.homewizard.com/shop/wi-fi-energy-socket/) to Apple HomeKit.
 So you can use the Home App to switch your Energy Sockets on or off and integrate the Energy Sockets into your Home Automations.

 ## Features